ceothefirst/Brewery-Data/README.md

 Welcome to the Brewery Product Sales Analysis project!
 In this analysis, we dive deep into the sales data of brewery products in West-African countries to uncover valuable insights and trends.
 This repository contains a Jupyter Notebook file and a Power BI published dashboard that showcases our key findings and the steps taken to approach the problem.

 ##Project Overview
 This analysis project aims to gain a comprehensive understanding of the sales performance of brewery products in West-African countries.
-We sought to answer key questions such as:
+I sought to answer key questions such as:
 * What are the top-selling brewery products in each country?
 * How do the sales vary across different regions?
 * Are there any seasonal patterns or trends in the sales data?